STPv22/1v1.lol-hacked/README.md

 ESP best works in 1v1, b/c in Zone Duos it creates weird shapes.
-I am currently looking for rapid fire. if you find the script for it on greasyfork or smh,
+I am currently looking for rapid fire. if you find the script for it on greasyfork or smh, create a repo and send me the link.